Berzelius Symposium 111: Acute and Chronic Heart Failure

 Frieder Braunschweig, Cardiology, Karolinska, Stockholm

-10.45-11.15 From Cause to Consequence: Why Some Hearts Fail and Others Adapt
+10.45-11.15 Why Some Hearts Fail and Others Adapt - Exploring the variability of the failing heart

 Kristjan Karason, Cardiology, Sahlgrenska, Gothenburg

-11.15-11.30 Case unveiling presentation
+11.15-11.30 Case Unveiling Presentation

 11.30-12.30 Lunch